YaswanthBellana/TrafficMoniteringSystem/README.md

 These techniques do not use machine learning algorithms but rely on classical computer vision methods.

-### 2. YOLO-Object-Detection
+### 2. YOLO-Object-Detection (usingYolo)
 This folder implements object detection using the **YOLO (You Only Look Once)** algorithm, a state-of-the-art real-time object detection system.
 This method leverages pre-trained YOLO models from the `yolo` module in Python to detect multiple classes of objects in traffic scenes.
+Files of main.py/yolo.py are used to detect objects using traffic video file as input.
+And yoloImage.py can detect objects from a picture.

 ---